aliya-haddon/aliya-haddon.github.io/README.md

 # aliya-haddon.github.io

 I am a junior at Lehigh University where I am a double major in International Relations and Journalism with a minor in French.
+On campus I am involved in The Brown and White and University Productions.
+I also hold the position of Vice President Public Relations in the Kappa Delta sororoity.
+I am passionate about growing a global perspective through connections, life long learning, and listening to people's stories.
+As a data journalism student I look forward to learning about effective ways to visualize data and make an impact.

 ## Lehigh University Undergraduate Enrollment
 ![Lehigh University Undergraduate Enrollment](https://github.com/aliya-haddon/aliya-haddon.github.io/blob/main/Arts%20&%20Sciences.png?raw=true)